Obsessive-Compulsive Disorder (OCD)

 Obsessive-compulsive disorder (OCD) in adults occurs as recurring unwanted thoughts, known as obsessions, leading to repetitive behaviours or compulsions.
 These rituals disrupt daily life and generate significant distress.
 The cyclic nature of OCD prompts compulsive acts in response to distress, perpetuating the cycle.

-One of the common themes is the excessive fear of contamination, which drives individuals to wash their hands repetitively.
+One of the common themes of OCD is the excessive fear of contamination, which drives individuals to wash their hands repetitively.
 Despite attempts to dismiss or eliminate distressing thoughts, they persist in compelling ritualistic actions.
 Living with OCD can evoke feelings of frustration and shame.
 Seeking help can alleviate the impact of OCD, allowing you to regain control and manage the condition more effectively, ultimately improving your quality of life.

 What causes obsessive-compulsive disorder (OCD)?